kushalbhatia/duplicate-files/README.md

 24. Find out how long the program takes to run from start to finish via processing time, not clock time

-25. Run program using sudo to run as super-user giving you full administrator privileges, then enter your computer password
+25. Run program using sudo to run as super-user,  granting full administrator privileges, then enter computer password

 Notes: